Programs & Services

 Call the COA/Senior Center at 617-972-6490 to find out about services available for seniors.
 The Watertown Senior News

 is published monthly, and contains information about lectures, trips, movies, and a daily calendar of activities at the Senior Center.
 The newsletter is free and available at the Town Hall, Senior Center, and Libraries all month, and is distributed to banks, post offices, the malls, and senior housing at the beginning of each month.

 Health Insurance Counseling

-A Serving the Health Information Needs of the Elderly (SHINE) volunteer is available at the Senior Center Tuesday mornings by appointment.
-SHINE is a State-funded service that provides free counseling about health insurance and prescription drug coverage.
+A SHINE Counselor (Serving the Health Information Needs of Everyone)is available at the Senior Center Wednesday mornings by appointment.
+SHINE is a State-funded service that provides free counseling about Medicare, health insurance and prescription drug coverage.

 Property Tax Work-Off

-The Town of Watertown funds this program yearly for up to 10 seniors to work as many as 68 hours for a Town Department in 2017 for a $750 property tax deducation.
+The Town of Watertown funds this program yearly for up to 10 seniors to work as many as 68 hours for a Town Department for a $750 property tax deduction (2017).
 The individuals must meet specific requirements.

 The Watertown Senior Shuttle provides transportation for shopping to Watertown seniors 60 years of age and older.
 The bus makes trips over specified routes throughout Watertown.
-The bus goes to the Stop & Shop on Tuesdays and to the Super Stop & Shop on Pleasant Street on Fridays, and on the second and fourth Wednesday of each month goes to the Watertown and Arsenal Malls.
+The bus travels to the Stop & Shop on Watertown Street on Tuesdays and to the Super Stop & Shop on Pleasant Street on Thursdays, and on the second and fourth Wednesday of each month goes to the Watertown and Arsenal Malls.
 There is a suggested donation of $1.00 round trip.
 Taxi rides to local medical appointments can be arranged by calling the Council on Aging.

 Income Tax Preparation